LACMIP/emu/docs/_documentation/digitizing.md

 - If the specimen’s _Original Nature_ is not “body fossil” and/or the _Anatomy_ is not “shell(s)”, write this information in the space above “New ID”.
 <img src="{{ site.baseurl }}/assets/images/digitizing_flexspace.png" alt="" width="500"/>{: .align-center}
 - In addition to ID tags, [blue “TX” tags](https://github.com/LACMIP/emu/blob/master/docs/assets/images/digitizing_txtagstemplate.pdf) should also be completed for all lots destined for the taxonomic collection.
 Further, if associated lots are to be sent to the taxonomic collection in the same box (e.g., a bivalve with an associated boring), include both catalog numbers on the tag.
+- If a specimen is separated from a larger lot for cataloging in the TX collection, the original/historic labels should reminain with the original ST lot.
 <img src="{{ site.baseurl }}/assets/images/digitizing_txtags.png" alt="" width="500"/>{: .align-center}

 ## Rehousing guidelines